karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.2/README.md

     - all PC's from the first group was connected with Switch0 via (Copper Straight-through)).
     - all PC's from the second group was connected with Switch0(1) via (Copper Straight-through)).
 -  The second building with 2 groups of 5 PC's.
-    - Everyone PC's(The second  building, the first group, the first foor) was assigned the IP-adress
+    - Everyone PC's(The second  building, the first group, the first floor) was assigned the IP-address
     - PC0(2) 192.168.0.11
     - PC1(2) 192.168.0.12
     - PC2(2) 192.168.0.13
     - PC3(2) 192.168.0.14
     - PC4(2) 192.168.0.15
-    - Everyone PC's(The second  building, the second group, the second foor) was assigned the IP-adress
+    - Everyone PC's(The second  building, the second group, the second floor) was assigned the IP-adress
     - PC0(3) 192.168.0.16
     - PC1(3) 192.168.0.17
     - PC2(3) 192.168.0.18